 For starters, broth is a rich source of protein.
 That’s right, protein doesn’t just come from the meat.
 It should be noted, however, that bone broth protein only contains three essential amino acids, making it an incomplete protein.
 That means the protein doesn’t count as part of your daily intake.

 However, the broth does contain the amino acid glycine, which is used to make other amino acids.
-All the scientific stuff aside, just know that your body uses glycine for energy.
-Ample glycine stores mean your body will use this amino acid instead of breaking down protein to acquire the energy.
+All the scientific jargon aside, just know that your body uses glycine for energy.
+Ample glycine stores means your body will use this amino acid instead of breaking down protein to acquire the energy.
 This makes a bone broth diet compatible as part of a muscle building or fat loss plan.